 Working on a jack-up rig, offshore platform, and semi-submersible rig is dangerous work.
 Fires, explosions, swinging pipes and cables, and equipment failures can all cause serious injuries and deaths.
 If you or a loved one has been injured while working offshore on a jack-up rig, you may have a claim for damages under federal maritime law.
-You should talk to an experienced maritime lawyer about your legal options.

 At Arnold & Itkin, we understand how overwhelming and challenging this time can be.
 That is why we are here to help.
 Call us now at (888) 346-5024 if you need counsel.

 Jack-up rigs are a particular kind of oil rig, which can be moved into place and held via legs extended to the sea floor.
 They are employed at sea level depths ranging from 50 to 300 feet deep.
 As of the end of 2013, there were over 500 jack-up rigs being used across the U.S. There are two main types of jack-up rigs in use: mobile offshore drilling units (MODU) and turbine installation vessels, used to install offshore wind turbines.
 The complex and delicate machinery used to keep jack up rigs stable must be closely monitored and maintained to prevent disasters.
 If the rig is not fully stabilized, it may shift on the water and cause equipment to fall on its surface, severely injuring workers.